About Anne Stephenson

 I love movies and movie quotes.
-I’m also hopelessly caught up in tv sitcoms, mini-series, and made-for tv shows.
+I’m also hopelessly caught up in tv sitcoms, mini-series, and made-for-tv shows.
 My husband and I are catching up (okay binging) on the Marvel Universe movies and the sitcom tv show WKRP in Cincinnati.

 Other things to know: My Apple Watch gave me a high heart rate warning during the final GOT (Game of Thrones) battle scene.
 If I’d only known how disappointed I was going to be with the ending, I doubt I would have been quite that excited.

 50% geek, 50% artist.
 Photography fills me up in both ways.
 Did you know, I graduated the first time from college with a double major in chemistry and professional writing?
-I still love words and word play, but I’m not into chemistry unless it involves baking and making something yummy to eat like gooey brownies.
+I still love words and wordplay, but I’m not into chemistry unless it involves baking and making something yummy to eat like gooey brownies.

 Speaking of words, as we get to know one another, I may start to pun.
 My Dad loves puns and apparently it’s genetic and unfortunately doesn’t skip a generation.

 People sometimes ask if I have exhibited my work in a gallery.
 The short answer is, Yes!
-Three of my macro photographs exhibited at the 2009 juried show Monumental: A Show About Big Things, Lakewood, Colorado.
-The second time my food art (digital photo transfers on cutting boards) exhibited at the Nata Gallery in Salt Lake City in 2013 and at the Savory Palate Restaurant located at the Art Institute of Salt Lake City, Utah.
+Three of my macro photographs were exhibited at the 2009 juried show Monumental: A Show About Big Things, Lakewood, Colorado.
+The second time my food art (digital photo transfers on cutting boards) was exhibited at the Nata Gallery in Salt Lake City in 2013 and at the Savory Palate Restaurant located at the Art Institute of Salt Lake City, Utah.

 In my free time, I’m an avid family researcher.
 I love genealogy, finding family stories, and discovering historical photographs.
 I’m fascinated by where we come from and revealing the truth in family stories.
 I now understand my passion for gardening and making things grow as there are lots of farmers in our family line.

-What my friends say about me: Kind, fair, perfectionist, hard working, creative, caring, sensitive, and active.
+What my friends say about me: Kind, fair, perfectionist, hard-working, creative, caring, sensitive, and active.
 Well, maybe not active so much with COVID-19, but I try to exercise my mind and expand my horizons and education when I get a chance.